Manufacturing

 Reuse

-Extend the same foundation into adjacent use cases.
-Sensor data prepared for predictive maintenance can support quality analytics, OEE, and energy optimization.
+Extend the same foundation Sensor data prepared for predictive maintenance can also support quality analytics, OEE, energy optimisation, and process tuning.

 Operate